diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Remove main viewport movement when pressing keys.
-		- use X/Y Sliders (DONE)
-		- Update minimun and maximun values when world changes
-		- Step by the respective grid cell size
-		- Deactivate if the world fits the canvas

-	- Increase and Decrese world size in steps
+	- Increase and Decrese world size in steps the size of a grid cell
 		- Spinners

+	- Investigate what happens to the sliders when the size of the world is changed

 	- Disable all editing from the main viewport.
-Integrating the grid with a changing viewport would be too much work, and not really worth it.
+Integrating the grid with a changing viewport would be too much work, not worth it.

 	- require jQuery and jQueryUI once in the beginning of the editor
-	- Use LESS as a CSS preprocessor

 	- Remove world step